-In honor of our new fall line, we decided to do a deep dive into the history and culture of Basque berets, and found more than we bargained for.
+In honor of a favorite item from our new fall line, we decided to do a deep dive into the history and culture of Basque berets, and found more than we bargained for.

 A soft, round, cloth cap, often worn slightly askew, the beret is a signature hat that has long served multiple purposes, equally at home in high fashion and on a fishing dock.
 Though they later came to be popularized all over Europe, and indeed the world, berets are Basque in origin.
 The french term for the headgear is béret basque, and in Germany they refer to them as Baskenmützen.
 Even the Finnish respect the origins of the Beret, naming the hat baskeri.